Plain English Summary

 Nottingham Clinical Trials Unit, Nottingham Health Science Partners, Queen's Medical Centre, Derby Road

 When is the study starting and how long is it expected to run for?

 Originally the study recruitment was planned to run from April 2013 until March 2014.
-However, recruitment was extended to February 2015, to allow for a smooth transition from the Cord Pilot Trial into a larger UK-wide Cord trial.
+However, recruitment was extended while funding was sought for the main trial.
+When this application for funding was rejected in February 2015, recruitment to the Cord Pilot Trial was closed.

 Who is funding the study?

 Lindsay Armstrong-Buisseret, Trial Manager

 13070; 108150; 12OB006

 Immediate cord clamping versus deferred cord clamping for preterm birth before 32 weeks gestation: a pilot randomised trial